Meriden, West Midlands: History

 Meriden was a local distribution point in the 16th-century cattle-driving trade, with the pool at the centre of the old village used to water the animals.
 Cattle would rest in Meriden before continuing either to the cattle pens at the top of Meriden Hill for the Coventry cattle market, or towards the cattle market then held in Berkswell.

-The path of the London-Chester/Holyhead road gained strategic and commercial importance over time.
+The path of the London–Chester and Holyhead road gained strategic and commercial importance over time.
 The section which ran through Coventry to the bottom of Meriden Hill became a turnpike in 1723.
-Thomas Telford renovated the whole route to Holyhead in 1810, lowering Meriden Hill and thus bypassing the Queen's Head Pub and the 'Old Road'.
+Thomas Telford renovated the whole route to Holyhead in 1810, lowering Meriden Hill and thus bypassing the Queen's Head pub and the 'old road'.
 This 'Telford road' remained the main Coventry to Birmingham Road until 1958, when the village was bypassed by the A45 dual carriageway.
 The old, narrow road past the Queen's Head is the site of the pre-Telford turnpike.

 The shape of the current centre of the village, around the green, was another product of enclosure post-1785.
 Whilst the west end of the village had previously been the meeting place of lanes coming in to the main London-Chester road from Fillongley, Maxstoke and Packington; the ultimate shape was completed with another enclosure provision "staking out a new road to Hampton-in-Arden across the Heath".